1/2ChermoulaHalf the mix made below. You can store the remainder in the fridge for a week

 Use half this mixture to marinade your fish.
 The remainder can be stored in the fridge for a week, or frozen for a month if you don't want to use it immediately.
 Allow the fish to marinade for half an hour to an hour at room temperature or for 3 - 6 hours n the fridge.

-Spray a heavy pan with the 1cal and gently fry the onion slices for 8-10 minutes till soft and starting to caramelise.
+Spray a heavy pan with the 1cal and gently fry the onion slices for 8-10 minutes until soft and starting to caramelise.
 NB I haven't used a tagine pot as mine is for 2-4 people.

 Add the tomato, olives and potato and cook for a further 10 minutes.
 Add water if necessary to stop the sauce from getting too thick

 Now add the fish with all the chermoula and with the remaining preserved lemon cut into thin slices or segments.
-Cook for a further 8-10 minutes till everything is cooked through.
+Cook for a further 8-10 minutes until everything is cooked through.
 Adjust seasoning with salt and pepper to taste and serve garnished with fresh parsley